Ohpen Acquires Davinci To Create Comprehensive Cloud Banking Platform

 3) A good pitch is simply not enough: you need a perfect pitch, so practice, practice, practice!
 The pitch is the conclusion of your weekend work, you want it to be flawless, well oiled and like a fairytale story.
 It requires hardwork: nice slides (as little text as possible) and timed and controlled delivery flow.
 Practice as many times as necessary, learn by heart, and time yourself: you don’t want to be told halfway through that you have 1 minute left&8230; Best if only delivered by one person!
 (CrowdCrawler had 11 slides which were covered in 6 minutes at reasonable talking speed, our “CEO” practiced the speech countless times to make sure it would flow impeccably, and it did).

-4) Handle questions efficiently: go to the point and avoid going long winded answers!
+4) Handle questions efficiently: go to the point and avoid going #into long winded answers!
 In fact, this is the chance for the rest of the team to shine and show they too are on the ball.
 Try to be as calm as possible as the questions will test difficult points for which you may not have an answer yet, and never become aggressive if you get challenged&8230; yeah, sounds obvious, but believe me I have seen people get mad at simple questions.
 (CrowdCrawler was able to navigate through this tricky phase and leveraged the questions to showcase the benefits of the solution and the economics of the business model that were not covered during the presentation, so it was all added bonus).

 Last piece of advice: in my view, try to limit the time you spend explaining the technical solution and focus on selling a story instead.
 I have seen too many presentations fail because the teams wasted their first 5 minutes going through how the solution would work, to the nth level of detail, and either ran out of time for the rest (business model, market, competitors, etc) or simply did not have it in their presentation&8230; Don’t do this mistake!